How to build a governed Agentic AI pipeline with Redpanda

 In addition, in customer-centric industries, real-time data streaming can significantly improve the user experience by enabling personalized interactions and services.
 For example, in e-commerce, real-time analytics can be used to recommend products based on a customer's current browsing behavior, increasing the likelihood of a purchase.
 This level of immediacy and personalization helps build stronger relationships with customers and drives customer loyalty.

-For use cases where real-time data streaming makes sense, the benefits almost always outweigh the potential downsides.
+When it comes to data streaming use cases, the benefits almost always outweigh the potential downsides.
 If you design your data streaming architecture properly, you can mitigate common challenges including:

 For some types of data streams, traffic can be highly variable, with sudden bursts or spikes.
 For example, a web publisher might see a sudden spike in user engagement activity when a piece of content goes viral, potentially overwhelming its systems.
 You need infrastructure that can scale up and down rapidly without delays, downtime, or data loss.